After your doctor tests your vision, he or she will write a prescription for the lens you need. Your prescription may change over time.

 People who are generally well-suited to wearing contact lenses (hard or soft) include:

-Contacts are preferred over glasses for people who perform work or play sports in which glasses are inconvenient or dangerous.
+People who perform work or play sports in which glasses are inconvenient or dangerous often choose contacts over glasses.

 Contact lenses may not be a good choice if you: